 But it doesn’t stop at simply being visible online – that’s only the first step – you need to remain top of mind when prospective guests are comparing their abundant options, and they will do this.

-Let us consider a guest acquisition method based on firsthand experience.
-Granted, every property is different, and it may require some tweaking to find the right balance, but it has proven to work if you persevere.
+Let’s dissect a guest acquisition process based on firsthand experience.
+Granted, every property is different, and it may require tweaking to find the right balance, but it has been proven to work if you persevere.

 In a nutshell:

 - Send the traffic to a modern, mobile-friendly website

 - Offer visitors an incentive in exchange for their email address

 - Send them useful, automated content (daily, for X days)

 - Direct them to an intuitive booking engine (on your own website)

 Yes, those five steps can increase direct bookings for nearly any property.